NOAA-PMEL/PyFerret/README_pyferret_mac_homebrew.md

 #### Testing

-To run the benchmark tests, the `nco` and `imagemagick` Homebrew packages are needed.
+To run the benchmark tests, the `nco`, `imagemagick`, and `gs` Homebrew packages are needed.

     brew install nco
     brew install imagemagick
+    brew install gs

 Make sure the environment variables need by PyFerret are assigned appropriately using the appropriate ferret_paths script, and that